emma-33/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

-Function 4 : reverses the content of an array of integers Function 5 : changes all lowercase letters of a string to uppercase Function 6 : capitalizes all words of a string
+Function 4 : reverses the content of an array of integers Function 5 : changes all lowercase letters of a string to uppercase Function 6 : capitalizes all words of a string Function 7 : encodes a string into 1337